JonathanMoreno14/RubyonRails-CommandLine-Syntax/README.md

 # RubyonRails-CommandLine-Syntax
 This repository is a list of Command Line features used in the process of creating Rails applications.
-The repository also includes Ruby syntax for the usage of Rails development, but also includes resources of information for learning and using Ruby on Rails.
+It also contains Ruby syntax for the usage of Rails development, but also includes resources of information for learning and using Ruby on Rails.
 In other words its more of a Rails cheat Sheet.
 Feel free to add more information that will be helpful for new and advance users of Ruby on Rails.

 #####Creating a Rails application